Cheerazar/phase_0_unit_1/week_1/2_set_up_repo/my_reflection.md

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 <div class="answers">
+	* Explain how to create a repository on GitHub and clone the repository to your local computer to a non-technical person

 	<p class="question1">
 		This question leaves open a large number of variables, so I'm going to assume that the user is not familiar with the process, that they are going to be using a Mac with OS X 10.9.x, that they are an administrator on their computer, and finally that they will encounter no issues during these instructions.
 A tall order I know, but every now and again you get lucky and things work out as desired.